DmitrySigalov/gcloud-secret-cli/README.md

 - Create and send pull request to review
 - After merge into main
 - Create a new release:
-  - Create new tag name 'v<Major>.<Minor>.<Build>'
+  - Create new tag named 'v<Major>.<Minor>.<Build>'
+  - Release name has base name with tag name
   - Mark a new release as latest
-- Once in day command line check if changed a new latest release and notify about changes with instructions.
+- Once in day command line check if changed a new latest release and indicate about changes with instructions.

 ## :tada: Usage